edsonpaj/AvaliacaoBackend/README.md

-# AvaliacaoTecnicaSAJADVBackend

 Requsitos

-PostgresSql instalando  no memos host que a aplicação irá rodar.
+PostgresSql instalando no mesmo host que a aplicação irá rodar.

-Criar profile no settings do vamen para as execuções do flyway.
+Criar profile no settings do Maven para as execuções do flyway.

 <profile>
    <id>avaliacao_saje_adv</id>